jo-wood/dealbreakergame-backend/README.md

 *This application is built in connection with the client-side server in repo:* [client-side](https://github.com/jo-wood/dealbreakergame-client)

 **Note that this application is built using Instagram's API which keeps development in sandbox mode until privacy requirements are approved.
-In order to run through the game's questions, must trigger the appropriate `preGame()` function on the back-end server.**
+Currently a `Work In Progress` to hardwire a run through case of the project in this repo**

 Please [Explore the App](#explore-the-app) for a view on how the game runs.